 VENISE is a Chicago-based interdisciplinary who received her Masters of Fine Art in Painting and a Graduate Certificate in Women’s and Gender Studies at Illinois State University.

-She has exhibited paper cut nude figures at “Refreshing Feminism” at Woman Made Gallery in Chicago, IL, “Declarations of Dependence” at Plus Gallery Chicago in the Pilsen neighborhood of Chicago, IL, and “Proximities” at the Hartman Gallery of Bradley University.
-Her assemblage wall hangings were featured in the “47th Annual Black Creativity Juried Exhibition” at the Museum of Science and Industry in Chicago, IL.
-She has also exhibited painting at Front Room Gallery in Brooklyn, NY.
+She has exhibited hand cut paper nudes in “Refreshing Feminism” at Woman Made Gallery in Chicago, IL, “Declarations of Dependence” at Plus Gallery Chicago in the Pilsen neighborhood of Chicago, IL, and “Proximities” at the Hartman Gallery of Bradley University in Peoria, IL.
+Her assemblage sculptures were in the “47th Annual Black Creativity Juried Exhibition” at the Museum of Science and Industry in Chicago, IL, and Keys has also exhibited social-political painting at Front Room Gallery in Brooklyn, NY.

-Venise is currently a Teaching Artist at the Beverly Arts Center of the historic Beverly Hills neighborhood of Chicago, IL.
+Venise is currently a Teaching Artist for the Beverly Arts Center in the historic Beverly Hills neighborhood of Chicago, IL.
 She was previously an adjunct faculty at Illinois Central College and Bradley University in Peoria, IL teaching Art Appreciation.